nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 point to the object itself.
 - However, the '***this***' keyword when used inside a function inside a method inside an object, will point back to the global object.
+`this` inside a function points to global object.

+`this` inside a method points to that object from which it is called.
+Left of the dot rule.

+But `this` inside a function which is inside a method will point to the global object.

+With ES5 JavaScript using `var` you could solve this by setting inside a method `var _this = this;` which is a very common pattern.

 ```JavaScript
 // To be updated